 - Who do I call with questions about my appointment?

-- Who will be given information about the examination?
+- Who will be given information about the evaluation?

-- May I stay with my child during the examination?
+- May I stay with my child during the evaluation?

-- Will the exam cause additional trauma to my child?
+- Will the evaluation cause additional trauma to my child?

 - What happens when I come to Our Kids?